 - Strong negative thoughts and chronic fears about future moments in a social or professional group setting or situation.
 Persistent doubts about future performance in such a social setting.

 Who Comes to See Me?

 People from all walks of life come to see me with this condition.
-From businesspeople who want to help feel more comfortable public speaking, job interviews and in the work environment in general, to people wanting to be more social and friendly in a party setting.
-Others just want to make friends more easily and to be better at attracting a suitable relationship.
+From businesspeople who want to help feel more comfortable in public speaking, job interviews and in the work environment in general to people wanting to be more social and friendly in a party setting.
+Others just want to make friends more easily and better attract a suitable relationship.

-Doctors will normally prescribe medication such Zoloft or Luvox and or beta blockers to treat the condition and will often also suggest some form of counselling or psychological intervention.
-Medication works well for some, others will not react as favourably.
-Hypnosis increasingly is gaining some popularity at being one intervention worthy of investigation of its efficacy in treatment of the phobia.
+Doctors will typically prescribe medication such as Zoloft or Luvox and or beta blockers to treat the condition and will often suggest counselling or psychological intervention.
+Medication works well for some; others will not react as favourably.
+Hypnosis increasingly is gaining some popularity as one intervention worthy of investigation of its efficacy in treating the phobia.

 Hypnosis as a form of treatment for a Social Phobia